 Once you reach the Exalted reputation for a settlement, you will get a special reward alongside the increased guild coin output.
 This special reward consist of 1K gems and 20 heroic scrolls.

-This means, once you reach Exalted on every single settlement, you will have received a total of 12K gems and
+This means, once you reach Exalted on every single settlement, you will have received a total of Gem Icon12K gems and Heroic Summon Scroll Icon240 heroic scrolls for free as extra rewards.

 Although these rewards are great and may seem tempting, you should still check the optimal levelling order in the end of this guide to max out all your settlements as efficiently as possible.